fieldtrip/website/tutorial/preprocessing.md

 After having finished this tutorial on preprocessing, you can continue with the [event related averaging](/tutorial/eventrelatedaveraging) or with the [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorial.

-If you have more questions about preprocessing, you can also read the following faqs:
+If you have more questions about preprocessing, you can also read the following FAQs:

-{{topic>faq +preprocessing &list}}
+{% include seealso.html tag1="preprocessing" tag2="faq" %}

-Or you can also read the example scripts:
+and example scripts:

-{{topic>example +preprocessing &list}}
+{% include seealso.html tag1="preprocessing" tag2="example" %}